The Moser-Tardos Framework with Partial Resampling

 By the LLL, the condition in the hypothesis guarantees that there is a positive probability that the delays avoid all bad events.
 In this case, we refine each frame of $S$ to obtain a new schedule $S'$ as desired.
-We can use the algorithmic LLL to actually find such schedules $S'$ in polynomial time.
+We can use the MT algorithm to actually find schedule $S'$ in polynomial time.

 So far, this ensures that \emph{within each frame}, the congestion within any interval of length $i'$ is at most $C'$.
 In the refined schedule $S'$ there may be intervals that cross frames.
 To ensure that these do not pose any problems, we insert a delay of length $i'$ between successive frames, during which no packets move at all.
 This step means that the schedule $S'$ may have length up to $L (1 + 1/m) + i$. \end{proof}